 Until I was 20 years old, I was too embarrassed to be seen in public wearing shorts.
 Even though the summer heat and the touch of clothing was unbearable, the fear of ridicule by others was even worse.
 The person who helped change that was my dear friend Darlene Wall.
-She was the first person ever to tell me to not give a damn what other people think about my crippled skinny legs and to dress for my own comfort, not anyone else's.
+She was the first person ever to tell me to not give a damn what other people think about my crippled skinny legs and to dress for my own comfort and not anyone else's.
 After that day, wearing long pants became a winter thing only.
 Thank you, Darlene.

 Not long after that, I became a "secret nudist."
 I would go hiking most weekends.
 Usually the same place a couple miles out in the woods, with nothing but my lunch, my bible and a hammock which I would string up between two trees near the creek.
 As soon as I got there the clothes came off and didn't come back on until I started for home.
 There is nothing more peaceful than sitting nude in the middle of a forest near a creek.

 In 2003, I became an every day nudist.
-I've joined a private clothing optional resort and now I would rather be boiled in oil before I go hiking with clothes on.
+I've joined a private family oriented clothing optional resort and now I would rather be boiled in oil before I go hiking with clothes on.
 For me, the two feel about the same.

 Now, I am a nudist advocate.
 From the individuals and families I have met at the Shangri La Ranch, I have seen the wholesome impact it has had on that very small segment of society.

 Outside the resort, if a girl wears a skimpy bathing suit, men and boys work themselves into a frenzy with desire to see and touch what's under it.
 For nudists, bathing suits don't exist and seeing penises, vaginas and breasts has about as much erotic stimulation as ant farming.
 This is not to say that sex drive is eliminated, but rather it is put into it's proper perspective.
 Nudists enjoy making babies too, but they are more aware of the differences between the utilitarian and the intimate purposes of their bodies.
-To put it simple, it purpose of ones body is not just to get someone else off.
+To put it simple, the purpose of ones body is not just to get someone else off.
 The body goes from being a source of obsession or revulsion to being one that simply contains the mind, heart and spirit of the person who occupies it.
 Sexuality comes from the brain, not what's between our legs.

 Some argue that certain things should remain a mystery until marriage, but really, what is the mystery?
 Everyone knows what a vagina and a penis look like.
 You either have one or you know someone who does.
 Again, what is the mystery?
 Being a nudist does not remove the mystery of sexuality, it removes the obsession with sexuality.
 Everyone has got one, everyone has seen one, let's move on.